ShunSakurai/password_generator/README.md

 Please [let me know](https://app.asana.com/-/share?s=132674863519248-e1JyDAuWLW0WnFErIjTrbz57EAmE077JUvQ45Y5pF43-29199191293549) if you need any of the features as soon as possible.

 ## History
 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/password_generator/releases).

+### Newest version
+- Semiautomate the set-up process with shutil module

 ### v1.2.1, July 4, 2016
 - Create the installer